Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 Introduce the class of tests with probabilities of errors $\alpha_{ij}(\delta) $ that do not exceed the prespecified numbers $0<\alpha_{ij}<1$:

-where $\alphab=(\alpha_{ij})$ is a matrix of given error probabilities that are positive numbers less than~$1$.
+where $\alphab=(\alpha_{ij})$ is a matrix of given error probabilities that are positive numbers less than~$1$ (the diagonal entries $\alpha_{ii}$ are immaterial).

 Let $\Eb_i$ denote the expectation under the hypothesis~$\Hyp_i$ (i.e., under the measure $\Pb_i$).
-The goal of a statistician is to find a sequential test that would minimize the expected sample sizes $\Eb_i [T]$ for all hypotheses $\Hyp_i$, $i=0,1,\dots,N$ at least approximately, say asymptotically for small probabilities of errors as $\alpha_{ij}\to 0$.
+The objective is to discover a sequential test that would minimize the expected sample sizes $\Eb_i [T]$ for all hypotheses $\Hyp_i$, $i=1,\dots,N$, at least approximately.